mdellanoce/chocolateypackages/README.md

 </pre>

 JRuby and putty will be on your path when the installation finishes.
-VirtualBox and the vagrant gem will also be installed [Set up a vagrant box](http://vagrantup.com/docs/getting-started/index.html) and then run:
+VirtualBox and the vagrant gem will also be installed.
+[Set up a vagrant box](http://vagrantup.com/docs/getting-started/index.html), install the [vagrant putty plugin](), and then run:
 <pre>
-&gt; putty -load vagrant
+vagrant putty
 </pre>

-This will SSH you into your VM.
+This will SSH you into your VM with putty.